thisisevilevil/evilevil365/_posts/2025-02-04-EnableOptional-WindowsUpdates.md

 ## End user experience

 The end user will get the option to install the preview update by navigating to the Windows Update under settings.
-Only then will the actual update be installed.
-Otheriwse all optional quality updates will adhere to your configure update policies, including deferral and grace period.
+Only if the user opts in and install the updates does it actually install.
+If the user does nothing, it will simply continue to install the next cumulative update once it becomes available.

 ![End User Experience](/assets/images/2025-02-04-EnableOptional-WindowsUpdates/UX-1.png?raw=true "End User Experience")